Can the Platypus Unite the People of the Barrington Rivers?

 -

-Stroud: working on restoration of Mill Creek, Lions Park.
+Stroud: have two new Landcare Groups (a junior and senior) working on restoration of Mill Creek, Lions Park.
 Confirmed platypus, regular sightings.

 -

-Gresford: Working on junction of the Allyn and Paterson Rivers at Vacy.
+Gresford: Working on junction of the Allyn and Paterson Rivers at Vacy, with community sites at Vacy and Paterson.

 -